 When I first started as a fitness director at a commercial gym, this was the training log they used:

-I created a more detailed training log that allowed members to track their aerobic activity as well:
+I created a more detailed version that allowed members to track their aerobic activity as well:

-I then came up with a log that was used strictly for strength training (click here for a high-res copy):
+Later, I designed a log used strictly for strength training (click here for a high-res copy):

 follow